 It’s You Time

 Have you ever done something just because you get to spend more time with the person doing it?
 Let’s face it, we all have.
-A huge part of a dog’s enjoyment when it comes to fetch is getting to spend time with you!
+A huge part of a dog’s enjoyment when it comes to fetching is getting to spend time with you!
 You’re almost certainly your dog’s favorite person.
-Given that with fetch often comes long walks, time in a park, and devoted fusses just for them, it’s no surprise they love it.
-That, and treats might be involved.
+Given that with fetch in a safe and secure yard with an invisible fence often comes long walks, time in a park, and devoted fusses just for them, it’s no surprise they love it.
+That and treats might be involved.

 Fetch is also something we as humans can enjoy without too much effort – we’re not the ones doing all the running, after all.
 It’s rewarding to see your companion being so well behaved, so it ends up being a nice little loop.
 We’re pleased the dog is being so good, the dog is pleased we’re pleased, and then we’re happy because the dog is happy.
 Make sure to encourage this cycle with lots of praise and encouragement.